ShafiqueMahen2/tech258_terraform/README.md

 Verify the installation using Git Bash.
 Example: <br>
 ![terraform_version.png](images/terraform_version.png)

+## Using S3 as a Remote Backend
+S3 storage can be used for the terraform.tfstate files.
+This is a great way to add a layer of security and allow them to be shared with other members of the team who will also be working with them.
+One issue that can arise is that multiple people are working across the state files at the same time without communicating this fact.
+This is why the state files need to be locked to ensure only one person is making changes at one time.
+This is automatically done locally but needs to be configured for remote management.

+DynamoDB is a key-value and document database that handles large amounts of data and high request rates, making it ideal for a wide range of applications.
+By setting up state locking with S3 and DynamoDB, you ensure that your Terraform state is managed safely and consistently, allowing multiple users to collaborate without conflict.
+A single DynamoDB table can be used to lock multiple remote state files.
+While creating a S3 bucket and DynamoDB table are necessary you also need to set up the backend to declare that S3 and Dynamo will be used for locking/state management.

+### How does this work?

+#### Initialisation:

+Run terraform init to initialize the backend configuration.
+Terraform will set up the S3 bucket for state storage and the DynamoDB table for state locking.
+Acquiring a Lock:

+When you run a Terraform command that modifies the state (e.g., terraform plan or terraform apply), Terraform will attempt to acquire a lock in the DynamoDB table.
+If the lock is acquired successfully, Terraform proceeds with the operation.

+#### Holding the Lock:

+While the Terraform operation is in progress, the lock is held in the DynamoDB table.
+This prevents other Terraform operations from running concurrently and modifying the state file.

+#### Releasing the Lock:

+Once the operation is complete, Terraform releases the lock from the DynamoDB table, allowing other operations to proceed.

+#### Handling Locking Issues:

+If a Terraform operation is interrupted or fails to release the lock, you can manually remove the lock using the terraform force-unlock command with the lock ID.
+Region Requirement:

+The S3 bucket and the resources (such as EC2 instances) accessing it must be in the same AWS region to avoid cross-region data transfer costs and potential latency issues.
+If your S3 bucket is in the eu-west-1 region, your EC2 instances should also be in the eu-west-1 region for optimal performance and cost.

 ## Prerequisite for Terraform with AWS
   Ensure you store your `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` as environmental variables.